aimms/documentation/webui/table-widget.rst

 * Change the default row height of the table, by specifying a positive integer value in the 'Default row height' option in the Miscellaneous options editor.

-* Use your keyboard (as well as the mouse) to navigate the table.
+* Use your keyboard (as well as the mouse) in order to navigate on the table.

   * You can use the 0 or the 1 key to set binary values displayed as checkboxes that have the focus.